Row-columm Scanning to control an 8x8 LED Matrix

 2 10k ohm potentiometers

-The 16 pins of the matrix are hooked up to 16 pins of the Arduino or Genuino board.
+The 16 pins of the matrix are hooked up to 16 pins of the Arduino board.
 Four of the analog pins are used as digital inputs 16 through 19.
 The order of the pins is assigned in two arrays in the code.

 Two potentiometers, connected to analog pins 0 and 1, control the movement of a lit LED in the matrix.